 Also, try one of my latest mouthwatering, vegetable-centric recipes: healthy and super-satisfying Curried Cauliflower Soup that includes kohlrabi!

 If you know that you have a food allergy to another cruciferous vegetable or have issues with cruciferous vegetables in general, then check with your doctor before consuming kohlrabi.
-An allergy to kohlrabi is not common, so most likely it shouldn’t cause any negative side effects.
+An allergy to this vegetable is not common, so most likely it shouldn’t cause any negative side effects.

 Read Next: The Rutabaga Fights Cancer & Aids Digestion